At a glance

 On every redemption up to the first 100,000 points redeemed each year, you’ll get a 10% points bonus deposited back into your rewards account.
 So, if you redeem 3,000 points, you’ll receive 300 points back.

-This card has a 7-month 0% purchase APR promotion.
+This card has a 7-month 0% purchase APR promotion, after which variable regular APR applies.

 There is no annual fee.
-The foreign transaction fee is 3% of the total transaction amount, while the balance transfer fee is the greater of $5 or 4% of the transferred amount.
-The cash advance fee is the greater of $10 or 5% of the transferred amount, and late and returned payments cost up to $39 each.
+The foreign transaction fee is 3% of the total transaction amount, while the balance transfer fee is the greater of $5 or 3% of the transferred amount.
+The cash advance fee is the greater of $10 or 5% of the transferred amount.

 This card requires good credit.
 A few minor blemishes on your credit report aren’t likely to disqualify you from this card, but major issues could be problematic.